NCTU-Math-Software/final_project-chen-yu-ye/README.md

 ## Why we need the function "bigMod"?

-Since if you derectly do mod(1000^1000,10^10), you will get a wrong result caused by exceeding range of an integer can be stored.
+If you derectly do mod(1000^1000,10^10), you will get a wrong result caused by exceeding range of an integer can be stored.

 ***